Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth/collisions.rst

 The cache contains the shape of the mesh at each frame.
 You can edit the cached simulation, after you've baked the simulation and pressed the *Bake Editing* button.
-Just go to the frame you want to fix and :kbd:`Tab` into *Edit mode*.
+Just go to the frame you want to fix and :kbd:`Tab` into *Edit Mode*.
 There you can move your vertices using all of Blender's mesh shaping tools.
 When you exit, the shape of the mesh will be recorded for that frame of the animation.
 If you want Blender to resume the simulation using the new shape going forward,